Help available in mainstream education

 What is a SENCO and how can they help

-A Special Educational Needs Coordinator (SENCO) is a staff member who’s responsible for making sure children with extra needs receive the help they need.
+A SENCO is a staff member who’s responsible for making sure children with extra needs receive the help they need.
 They are your point of contact.
 They support with:

 • the identification of children with special educational needs